 Imagine you are a coach, and are designing a system of offense for your players.
 In general, you know that the best shots come from that central area of the pitch, from 18 yards or closer.
 Thus you make a rule…

 1) Most shots your team takes should be from inside central.
-[You can also invert this so that your defensive scheme encourages shots from outside of this area, but that’s a different article.]

 But obviously that’s not good enough.
 Most teams know and practice this principle, and the really successful teams seem to create even better shots than this.

 You know there are more valuable shots available to you – how do you create them?